marianocamarzana/challengue-recipes/README.md

      uses the ResponseEntity object, where the response body is of type String.
 To extract the desired field from the JSON response Jackson library is used.
        - 2 - The specific recipe is recovered from the database
        - 3 - The recipe is updated and subsequently persisted in the database

+2. ### Additional configuration
+    - Configuration was added to the project so that the solution can be embedded within the following docker image openjdk:11.0.6-jre (available in docker hub).

 ## Project Structure

 The project structure follows the conventions of a Spring Boot project: